Rachel Drummond, MEd

 Using engineering principles and practices, a forensic engineer analyzes the collected evidence and makes an official assessment of the causes of structural failure.
 In cases of catastrophic failure, a report written by a forensic engineer can be used as litigation.
 Forensic engineers may also be called into legal matters to testify as to why a structure collapsed.
 In cases of product design failure, a forensic engineer works with design and manufacturing teams to assess the reasons the materials failed and provide guidelines to prevent structural failure from happening again.

-The American Society of Civil Engineers (ASCE) states that the primary purpose of the forensic engineering profession is to “develop practices and procedures to reduce the number of failures” (ASCE 2023).
+The American Society of Civil Engineers (ASCE) states that the primary purpose of the forensic engineering profession is “the application of engineering principles to the investigation of failures or other performance problems.”
 The ASCE is a leading professional development organization for engineers and provides books, professional development courses, journal publications, and job listings for current and aspiring forensics engineers.

 Read on to learn more about the challenging career of a forensic engineer.

-The US Bureau of Labor Statistics (BLS) does not report career-specific data for forensic engineers.
-Still, projections for the related field of civil engineering show that between 2022 and 2032, approximately 16,200 new positions will be needed (BLS 2023).
+The US Bureau of Labor Statistics (BLS) does not report career-specific data for forensic engineers, but projections for the related field of civil engineering show an expected growth of 6 percent nationally between 2023 and 2033 (22,100 fresh positions)—a rate which is as fast as the national average (BLS 2024).
 These jobs will be needed to keep pace with construction and project management plans to rebuild and repair existing structures and ensure that new infrastructure is safe and sound for civilians.

-Forensic and civil engineers are employed in various working locations, including indoor office work and outdoor construction sites.
-The top employment sectors for civil engineers are listed below (BLS 2023):
+Forensic and civil engineers are employed in a variety of working locations including indoor office work and outdoor construction sites.
+The top employment sectors for civil engineers are listed below (BLS May 2023):

-Payscale.com reports the average forensic engineer salary to be $90,756, with bonuses of up to $20,000 and profit-sharing opportunities valued at $10,000 (PayScale.com October 2023).
-The BLS does not list occupational statistics for forensic engineers, but data for the closely related civil engineering profession shows the average salary of civil engineers as $97,380 per year (BLS May 2022).
-The bottom 10th percentile of forensic engineers earn less than $61,040, while the highest 10th percentile earn more than $138,690.
+In March 2025, PayScale.com reported the average forensic engineer salary to be $93,262, with bonuses of up to $20,000 and profit-sharing opportunities valued at $11,000.
+The BLS does not list occupational statistics for forensic engineers, but data for the closely related civil engineering profession shows the median salary of civil engineers as $95,890 per year (BLS May 2023).
+The bottom 10th percentile of forensic engineers earn less than $63,220, while the highest 10th percentile earn more than $150,640.

-Several factors affect salary calculations for forensic engineers:
+There are a number of factors that affect salary calculations for forensic engineers:

 It takes approximately eight years of post-secondary education and professional experience to become a licensed engineer.
 Read on to learn more about the educational and licensing requirements needed to become a forensic engineer.

-High school students aspiring to study forensic engineering are advised to take as many courses as possible in mathematics, drafting, statistics, natural sciences, computer science, criminal justice, and communication skills and keep their grades high to gain admission to a reputable engineering college or university program.
+High school students aspiring to study forensic engineering are advised to take as many courses as possible in mathematics, drafting, statistics, natural sciences, computer science, criminal justice, and communication skills and to keep their grades high in order to gain admission to a reputable engineering college or university program.

 An example of an on-campus ABET-accredited engineering program is the bachelor of science in architectural engineering offered by the College of Architecture and Environmental Design at California Polytechnic State University in San Luis Obispo, California.
 Students in this four-year program take courses in design, structural engineering, construction management, and other engineering-related disciplines.
-Most students go on to careers as structural engineers, a discipline closely related to forensic engineering.
-Students in this program gain unique expertise in the strength of materials and structural seismic design applications.
+Most students go on to careers as structural engineers, a discipline that is closely related to forensic engineering, and students in this program gain unique expertise in the strength of materials and structural seismic design applications.

-The Fundamentals of Engineering (FE) exam is offered by the National Council of Examiners for Engineering and Surveying (NCEES).
-It is the first of two exams required to become a licensed engineer.
+The Fundamentals of Engineering (FE) exam is offered by the National Council of Examiners for Engineering and Surveying (NCEES) and is the first of two exams required to become a licensed engineer.

 The FE exam is designed for recent graduates who have already completed or will soon complete an engineering degree from an EAC/ABET-accredited bachelor’s degree program.